volumen25/notes/README.md

    ---
    ```

-4. Run the build script to update `index.html`.
+4. Run the generate.py script to update `index.html`.
 5. Open the generated `index.html` in a browser to verify your changes.
 6. Commit your changes to the repository: